isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution19.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 80% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Mandatory Specification:
-- Unit must be able to store minimally 9kg of cooked rice and automatically dispense rice in pre-set quantities.
-- Minimum hooper capacity of 9kg.
+N.A.

 ### Contact Information
 N.A.